MuhammadAwon/MuhammadAwon/README.md

 ### Hi 👋, I'm Awon!

-I am a self-taught practitioner of Machine Learning and Deep Learning, interested in building Computer Vision and MLOps systems.
+I am a self-taught Machine Learning and Deep Learning practitioner, interested in building Computer Vision and MLOps systems.
 I like to leverage Machine Learning techniques to solve real-world problems and to learn a lot during the process.

 #
 **Updates**: